JeneryBautistaCanul/JeneryBautistaCanul/README.md

 - 🤝🏼 I'm looking to collaborate on: **Research projects and as a mentor in technology.**

-- 🤔 I'm looking for: **Social service/Professional Internship and/or Freelance opportunities.**
+- 🤔 I'm looking for: **Social service/Professional Internship and Freelance opportunities.**

 - 💬 Ask me about: **Anything you'd like to know about me, my projects, or my code.**